Syllabus for Scientific Computing for Data Analysis

 Stochastic models, Monte-Carlo methods, Inverse Transform Sampling (ITS), stochastic simulation, Gillespies algorithm.
 Least square approximation with application to linear systems and regression models.
-QR factorization and orhogonalizations.
+QR factorization and Householder transforms.
 Methods for eigenvalues and eigenvectors (power method and QR method).
-Singular value decomposition (SVD) and applications.
-Important key concepts included in the course include stochastic/deterministic model and method, matrix factorization, singular values and singular vectors.
+Singular value decomposition (SVD) and Principal component analysis with applications.
+Important key concepts included in the course include stochastic/deterministic model and method, rotations and reflections, matrix factorization, singular values.

 Lectures, laboratory exercises, problem solving sessions.

 Written exam (3 hp).
-Problem solving.
-Assignments with a written report (2 hp).
+Problem solving and assignments with a written report (2 hp).

 If there are special reasons for doing so, an examiner may make an exception from the method of

 assessment indicated and allow a student to be assessed by another method.
 An example of special